General flood information

 For more information, access Floods and dredging – a reality check.

-The demand on financial and physical resources to dredge all watercourses is extremely high and has relatively lower value for money than a lot of the flood mitigation work we regularly do.
+The demand on financial and physical resources to dredge all watercourses is extremely high.
+It has relatively lower value for money than a lot of the flood mitigation work we regularly do.
 It has been estimated for a city like Hull that dredging the rivers would only buy a few minutes of time in a flooding scenario.

-To manage flood risk effectively and sustainably in Hull, we are creating areas to store excess water during times of high flows and then safely releasing it into the drainage system when it has capacity.
-This method involves a mixture of blue green solutions, which use nature-based solutions, like sustainable drainage systems, alongside traditional flood infrastructure, like flood walls.
+To manage flood risk effectively and sustainably in Hull, we are creating areas to store excess water during times of high flows.
+We then safely release it into the drainage system when it has capacity.
+This method involves a mixture of blue green solutions.
+These use nature-based solutions like sustainable drainage systems, alongside traditional flood infrastructure, like flood walls.
 Our Blue Green Plan is available for more information.

 Blocked drains